Words Brit Parks

 Brit Parks: You have a myriad of cool versions of DIY in your work.
 Can you expand on what draws you to those ideas.

 Between Friends: To be honest, we never really planned it out.
 Everything we have created happened naturally and in the moment.
-We just want to make stuff and make it how we want, when we want.
+We just want to make stuff: make it how we want and when we want.
 With that being said, we hope to continue filling our BF world with more and more things.
 We know that whatever we do will always have our own DIY DNA.

 BP: I read you have a hand in all of your art direction, where did all those skills evolve from.

 BF: We always kind of knew what we wanted our stuff to look like in addition to the sonics.
 Without really knowing how to use editor software, we would just watch youtube videos and then figure out how to make things look similar to what we were imagining.
 The trial and error process has really been a blast.

 BP: What state of mind do you wish your music would inspire in your audience.

 BF: We are always over the moon if we can connect to anyone from our room to yours.

 BP: Can you speak of your overall mixtape concept/project set to culminate in June.

 BF: This mixtape served as a diary for us during an isolated year inside.
 We have always been super into the origins of what a mixtape has been considered over the past 30 plus years.
 We wanted to make that for the streaming era, something that felt raw and honest but also something that can take you away from your thoughts for an hour.